trash to cash: recycling solution

 Not enough industry purchasers of cardboard

-Companies are wholly truthful about how environmentally friendly their packaging is
+Companies are not wholly truthful about environmentally friendly packaging

 In order to shape and guide our focus, we found several new INSIGHTS for each type of stakeholder.
 Examples of each are below: